zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-initialize-env/essbase-initialize-env.md

     - Lab: Environment Setup

 ## **STEP 1**: Login To Oracle Essbase 21c Web UI
+The administrator interface for Essbase 21c is web based.
+The cubes can be created and managed through the web interface.

 This lab has been designed to be executed end-to-end with any modern browser on your laptop or workstation.
 Proceed as detailed below to login.

 ### UI Access
 1. Launch your browser to the following URL to access Oracle Essbase 21c UI